chef/automate/components/docs-chef-io/content/automate/applications_dashboard.md

 A corresponding status icon with a matching color appears next the circle display if applicable.
 For example, if a service group is 20% _OK_ and 80% _Critical_, a magenta triangle exclamation icon appears next to the service group's circle display and draws attention to the critical status.

-If there are multiple Service Groups with the same _OK_ health percentage, then the Service Groups will display in the same order of priority: _Critical_, _Unknown_, and _Warning_.
+If there are multiple Service Groups with the same _OK_ health percentage, then the Service Groups will display in the same order of priority: _Critical_, _Unknown_, and __.

 ### Service Group